Living in Ecuador

 Healthcare in Ecuador

 Healthcare is widely available in Ecuador, but access to healthcare outside Quito, Guayaquil and Cuenca can be limited.
 Healthcare in public hospitals is free.
-Private healthcare is available nationwide and prices can vary substantially.
-If travelling or living in Ecuador, it is highly advisable to obtain private medical insurance.
+Private healthcare is available nationwide, and prices can vary substantially.
+If travelling and/or living in Ecuador, it is highly advisable to obtain private medical insurance.
 Private hospitals may require payment prior to giving treatment to patients.

-The Ministerio de Salud Pública (MSP) manages the Ecuadorean national healthcare system in Ecuador – ‘sistema nacional de salud’.
+The Ministry of Public Health (MSP) manages the Ecuadorean national healthcare system in Ecuador ‘sistema nacional de salud’.
 This includes public hospitals and health centres, which are complemented by the private sector.
-Public health centres and hospitals are classified by 4 levels of attention:
+Public health centres/hospitals are classified in 4 levels of attention:

-• level 3: specialised hospitals for complex treatment (including psychiatric treatment and drug and alcohol addiction rehabilitation)
+- Level 3: specialised hospitals for complex treatment (including psychiatric treatment and drug/alcohol addiction rehabilitation); and level 4 - medical research

-A new mobility law means that all foreign residents must have either private or public health insurance.
-Instituto Ecuatoriano de Seguridad Socia (IESS) social insurance affiliation is accepted.
+A new mobility law demands a private or public health insurance for all foreign residents.
+IESS social insurance affiliation is accepted.
 More information on this system can be found on the IESS website.

-In health emergencies, whether involving residents or tourists, you should dial 911.
-Patients in a critical condition must be assisted, with or without an ID card, by any hospital whether public or private, until they are stabilised.
+In health emergencies, whether involving residents or tourists, you should call 911.
+Patients in a critical condition must be assisted, with or without an ID, by any hospital whether public or private, until they are stabilised.
 Patients in a private hospital without medical insurance can be transferred to the nearest public hospital once they are no longer at risk.

 More information about Ecuador’s public health system can be found on the Ministry of Public Health website.

-We have compiled a list of English speaking private medical practitioners in Ecuador and also a the list of hospitals in Ecuador.
+We have compiled a list of English speaking private medical practitioners in Ecuador and a list of hospitals in Ecuador.

 Be aware that UK travel insurance providers will generally not cover your healthcare costs if you live overseas.